mo-gregmunday/climate-data-challenge-22/README.md

 - Find some means of collating data on individual court cases into a tabulated form as suggested in section 3.1 - or indeed, begin recording the data in such a way if it has not been done hitherto;
 - Bring together currently existing efforts to monitor and record metrics of building comfort such as indoor temperature and humidity - in care homes and prisons as well as courtrooms - to use what has been learned so far to systematise the long-term collection of such data in multiple courtrooms;
 - Using such measurements together with existing records of weather variables at court locations, and projections into the future, estimate the expected changes in the building comfort metrics (under the assumption of no adaptation);
-- When enough data on building comfort and individual court case judicial process effectiveness has been obtained, perform a regression analysis to identify is there is any correlation;
+- When enough data on building comfort and individual court case judicial process effectiveness has been obtained, perform a regression analysis to identify if there is any correlation;
 - If there is significantly, project that forwards to estimate the potential future impact of climate change on the administration of justice;
 - Use the findings to direct, inform and justify adaptation measures in UK court buildings.